-For the past 23 years, Richmonders have gathered in the Historic Jackson Ward District for the annual 2nd Street Festival.
+For the past 23 years, erectile Richmonders have gathered in the Historic Jackson Ward District for the annual 2nd Street Festival.
 This year is no different.
 The weekend of Oct.
-6-7, festival goers will enjoy four blocks of entertainment, food, socializing and fun sponsored by Venture Richmond.
+6-7, prescription festival goers will enjoy four blocks of entertainment, pharmacy food, socializing and fun sponsored by Venture Richmond.

 The 2nd Street Festival started as a one night block party to introduce the film – 2 Street – produced by The Valentine Richmond History Center, celebrating the history of the 2nd Street as the Harlem of the South.
 Once revered as one of the top entertainment and business districts for African-Americans, Jackson Ward still houses some of the landmarks that made the area so famous, such as the Hippodrome and Maggie L. Walker House.

 “This is a way to give a relevant reminder of the history of Jackson Ward,” said Sharon Bassard, events and booking manager, Venture Richmond.
 “It’s our way of celebrating the rich history of the ’20s, ’30s and ’40s.”